-Taxis, hackney carriages and private hire vehicles together with their drivers and private hire operators are licensed by local authorities.
+Taxis, hackney carriages and private hire vehicles, along with their drivers and private hire operators, are licensed by local authorities.

-Licensing provides a visible assurance to the public that the vehicle has been checked every six months for safety and that the driver has been checked medically and is fit to hold a licence.
-Drivers have a criminal records check undertaken on them before their licence is issued, then every three years thereafter.
+Licensing provides a visible assurance to the public that checks have been carried out.
+These measures ensure that vehicles have been checked at least every six months for safety.
+They also make sure that the driver has had a medical, criminal history checks, and is fit to hold a licence.

 Types of taxi

 There are two types of taxi:

 - Hackney Carriage – the vehicle and driver are immediately available for hire and can be hailed on the street.

 - Private Hire Vehicle – these must be booked in advance, through a licensed operator.

 All hackney carriages must display a taxi roof sign to make it easier for members of the public to identify them.
 These signs are not allowed on private hire vehicles.

 Each licensed vehicle is issued with a licence plate.
 These are updated annually and must be fixed to the rear of the vehicle.
 Some executive hire and speciality vehicles will have a small internal plate fixed to the windscreen instead of an external plate.